ffalzon/pjc-analysis/README.md

 ## Work in the `search_tree` directory

+To run a simple functionality test for the search tree attack, run the following command from the top level directory:

+`python3 search_tree/test.py`

-Before running the code, create the directory in which the results will be stored:
+Before running the benchmark code, create the directory in which the results will be stored:

 `mkdir results`

 To run the experiments for the search tree attack, run the following commmand from the `search_tree` directory of the repository.

-`python3 benchmark.py ATTACK MAX_VAL SECRET_SET_SIZE NUM-RUNS`
+`python3 benchmark.py NUM-RUNS PARAMS`

 where
-`ATTACK` specifies either the `basic` attack or the `tree` attack, `MAX_VAL` (int) specifies the maximum possible value of the secret set, `SECRET_SET_SIZE` (int) specifies the size of the victim's set, Y, and `NUM-RUNS` (int) specifies the number of times you wish to repeat the attack for any set of parameters.
+`NUM-RUNS` (int) denotes how many times to run the attack for each parameter setting and `PARAMS` (str) that takes on the value of `part` (which runs an abbreviatedset of parameters and which can run in <1hr on a commercial laptop) or `full` (which runs the full set of parameters reported in our paper).

-An example of the command is below:
+For example, the command

-`python3 benchmark.py tree 100 1000 10`
+`python3 benchmark.py 1 part`

-The results are printed out to csv files contained in the `/results` directory.
-For the basic attack, the results are output to a file named `basic-SECRET_SET_SIZE-results.csv` and for the search-tree attack, the results are output to `tree-LOG_OF_ARITY-SECRET_SET_SIZE-results.csv`.
+specifies running the benchmarks for the abbreciated set of parameters for 1 run per parameter setting.

 ## Work in the `cs_dft_mle` directory